Pressure makes diamonds.

 Remind them of their Purpose

-One of the strongest motivators is feeling a strong sense of purpose.
-Yet, too often, people don’t realize why their work matters.
+One of the strongest motivators in any situation, but especially during a crisis is feeling a strong sense of purpose.
+Yet, too often, people don't realize why their work matters.

 Everyone's work matters.
 Whether they have an internal or external customer, they would not have a job if it wasn't important to someone.